bsandrow/hacks/Readme.txt

     Irssi in a screen session (that is auto-resumed if it already exists) that is launch in an X11 terminal emulator

+strip-color-codes - Color Code Stripper

+    Meant to be used in a string of shell pipes.
+Strips ANSI color codes from STDIN and prints the result to STDOUT.